zw0610/metal-mps-doc/docs/example-vecadd.md

 The type of a Metal Device is named as [`MTLDevice`](https://developer.apple.com/documentation/metal/mtldevice?language=objc).

-*All Metal APIs, including MPS APIs, starts with 3 all capital words: `MTL`.*
+*All Metal APIs, including MPS APIs, starts with 3 capital words: `MTL`.*

 If there are multiple Metal devices attached to the machine, [`MTLCopyAllDevices`](https://developer.apple.com/documentation/metal/1433367-mtlcopyalldevices?language=objc) can help developers to get all of them.